 Duke University Press, MSP, and Project Euclid are combining our strengths to offer independent nonprofit publishers unrivaled journal-management and publishing services.
 With Alloy, you can compete and thrive in this age of consolidation, while keeping your identity and independence, and without being absorbed into a big commercial publisher’s portfolio.
 Each organization will bring its own set of strengths, skills, and experience to the partnership.
 Choose only the components you want, keep all the independence you need.
 Click here to learn more, or contact us to discuss your project.

-Four journals will be newly available from MSP starting in 2019:
+Four journals were newly available from MSP in 2019:

 MSP, Project Euclid, and Duke University Press have partnered to offer MSP on Euclid, a collection of the same seven journals published and sold as a bundle by MSP but now enhanced by the functionality of the Project Euclid platform.
 MSP on Euclid is an alternative way of purchasing and accessing this electronic collection of MSP titles, and is available through our partners here.
 Or, visit our journals page for more details.